juliobalu/snapshotalyzer-30000/README.md

   for command instances, subcommand is list, start, stop, or snapshot for commands volumes or snapshots is list
 *project* is optional

+# just a test to see if it continues to work after changing SSH key